punassuming/obsidian-ranger/docs/contributing.md

 ## Plugin Philosophy

-FM - Obsidian File Manager aims to be:
+Ranger File Manager aims to be:
 - **Keyboard-first:** Every action accessible via keyboard
 - **Minimal:** Focus on core file navigation and management
 - **Fast:** Quick to open and navigate